MechMindRobotics/mecheye_cpp_interface-archived/README.md

 * **json**

-  Since C++ standard libraries don't contain any  json libraries, so this folder contains a third-party library for json.
+  Since C++ standard libraries don't contain any json libraries, this folder contains a third-party library for json.

 * **sample**